On this page you will find:

 Water Filling Station Upgrade Project

-As part of our commitment to continually improve our services to the community, we are currently replacing our water filling station access points, installing additional access points and upgrading the account management system.
+As part of our commitment to continually improve our services to the community, we have replaced our water filling station access points, installed additional access points and upgraded the account management system.

-The new system and stations are due to go live from 15 July 2022.
-A migration period of 6 months will occur to enable users to transition from the existing system over to the new system.
+The new system and stations went live from 15 July 2022, with a migration period of 6 months to enable users to transition from the existing system over to the new system.

 Depending on the system you are currently using, please ensure you refer to the appropriate section on this page for instructions.

-Refer to New WFS System and the Water Filling Station Application for more information.
+Refer to the Water Filling Station Application for more information.

 Why do we prohibit the use of hydrant standpipes in the region?